notofonts/noto-cjk/README-formats.md

 Each language also provides Monospace variants in Regular and Bold.
 There are 10 of these files (5 language default variants * 2 weights).

+### Variable Multilingual OTF
+This form has the same fonts as Multilingual OTF packaged as 10 variable fonts.
+The Monospace variants are packaged as 5 separate variable fonts with a range from Regular to Bold.

 ### Region-specific OTF
 This packaging form provides monolingual subset versions of the fonts.
 There is a separate font file for each of Simplified Chinese, Traditional Chinese, Traditional Chinese HK,